Build Service/Collaboration

 osc branch openSUSE:Factory initviocons

-This command creates a new project below home:$yourself:branches, the branch project.
+This command first creates a new personal 'branch project' below home:$yourself:branches, if it does not exist yet.
 This branch project has the same build setup as the original source project.
-The command also creates the package inside of the branch as a source link.
+Then the command also creates the package inside of the branch as a source link.

 # branch a package from factory but which is developed in a different project